equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 Ok no big deal let's just have a look at `app/views/books/create.html.erb`

-> If you don't know Ruby on Rails, this is where the HTML code is stored.
+> If you never worked with Ruby on Rails, this is where the HTML code is stored.
 So
 > we are trying to look at the HTML form definition and data that the
 > form is sending.

 Oh!
-I've forgot to tell you this RoR application is just an JSON API and the Frontend code interface definition is not rendered with this Rails app, but rather separate codebase NodeJS single page app.
+I've forgot to tell you this RoR application is just an JSON API and the Frontend code interface definition is not rendered with this Rails app, but rather separate codebase NodeJS single page app (SPA).

 > Yes Rails can render the single page frontend.
 But some companies
 > likes to split into FE and BE teams working on separate codebase & separate technologies so that